jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 ### How are sales taxes used to finance stadiums?

-Stadiums are sometimes funded from sales taxes, which devote a share of all purchases in the community to pay for a venue project.
-For example, the Oklahoma City Thunder's new arena is funded by a special sales tax, which devotes a penny from every dollar spent to funding its construction and future maintenance.
+Stadiums are sometimes funded from general sales taxes, which devote a share of all purchases in the community to pay for a venue project.
+For example, the Oklahoma City Thunder's new arena is funded by an additional 1% sales tax.
 Like property taxes, sales taxes are transparent, and thus voters are often prone to reject them when asked to approve them at the ballot box.
+Though [Oklahoma City's arena plan was approved](https://apnews.com/article/oklahoma-city-thunder-arena-tax-f1ede25523b793e9f5326b907246d35e) by a voter referendum, a sales tax measure for a new [Kansas City Royals stadium was voted down](https://apnews.com/article/chiefs-royals-kansas-city-stadiums-e9605296b85e91699441e4ba10e83212).

 Sometimes sales taxes are assessed in special districts, or attached to specific purchases (like alcohol, hotel rooms), which I discuss below.